Wart Removal Surgery:

 The wart viruses are incredibly resilient creatures, and can survive in extremely dry conditions, freezing temperatures and in the external environment for protracted periods of time.
 Due to the infective nature of warts, it is not surprising to learn that they can spread from one site of the body to another.
 This means that if you are picking on your wart, you can transfer the virus to other parts of your skin.

 Warts take on a different appearance depending on the site where it infects.
 Warts typically have a rough surface, and can look flat or have tiny projections sticking out from the skin.
 In certain areas such as the soles and around the fingernails, the wart virus tends to grow deeply, causing pain and the surrounding skin to be thickened in texture.
+Warts on the bottom of your feet are called Plantar Warts.
 Certain jobs increases your risk of getting warts, for example, meat handlers have a higher risk of warts on their hands that are affectionately termed Butcher’s Warts.
 Warts are also more common and more difficult to treat if you have a weakened immune system such as diabetes, cancer and HIV.

 You might be surprised to know that warts will eventually clear spontaneously as your immune system decides to act on it, although it may take years.
 About 60% of warts may clear on it own within 2 years, however we do understand that many patients may experience pain from the warts, or the warts may be spreading around the skin, therefore motivating many patients to seek professional help to find a solution to treat their warts.